trantbpham/cengage-take-home-assessment-summer2023/README.md

 ## Instructions

 Fork the repository to your GitHub account and follow the instructions listed below.
 When you have completed your work, open a pull request to this repository, [Take Home Assessment](https://github.com/internal-CSP-HES-engineering/take-home-assessment), to submit.
-When opening the pull request or creating your branch name include your last name.
+When opening the pull request or creating your branch name include your **last name**.
 Please include any details or instructions required to verify your work, such as packages, libraries, environment, versions, tools, etc. Feel free to include additional explanations of your work.

 ## Part 1